 - Auf der Karte anzeigen

 For most people, a visit to a courthouse is not something to relish.
-But in Kinlough The Courthouse is another different experience, where its role is to dispense culinary delights and see that justice is done, in terms of good food.
+But in Kinlough, The Courthouse provides a different experience, dispensing culinary delights and seeing that justice is done in terms of good food.

-There is a legend that Sardinia was the last place God made – with some thin soil and rock that was left over he tossed the lot into the sea then stepped on it and, voila!, Sardegna was born.
+There is a legend that Sardegna was the last place God made; with some thin soil and rock that was leftover from creation, he tossed the lot into the sea, stepped on it, and, voila – Sardegna was born.